 - Restrictions on Use.
 Subscriber shall use the Service only as set forth in the Agreement and the Documentation and, except as expressly provided in the Service Order with respect to Organizations, not for the benefit of any third party.
 Unless otherwise approved in writing by SDI, Subscriber shall not, and shall not allow its Representatives or any third party to: (i) copy, modify, adapt, translate or otherwise create derivative works of the Service (including any library of business rules or requirements, SDI IP, or Third-Party Materials; (ii) reverse engineer, de-compile, disassemble or otherwise attempt to discover the source code of the Service, SDI Systems or Third-Party Materials; (iii) except as agreed in writing by SDI, share, rent, lease, sell, assign or otherwise distribute access to or transfer rights in or to the Service, SDI Systems, or Third-Party Materials; (iv) use the Services to operate any timesharing, service bureau, software as a service, or similar business or, except as agreed in writing by SDI, to provide services to any third party; (v) except as agreed in writing by SDI, display the Service, SDI IP or SDI Systems to any person or entity other than Authorized Users; (vi) remove any proprietary notices or labels on the Service, SDI IP or Third-Party Materials; (vii) use the Service to store, transmit or introduce any malicious code that interferes or attempts to interfere with the operation of the Service or SDI Systems; (viii) interfere with or disrupt the integrity or performance of the Service or SDI Systems or attempt to do so; (ix) use the Service or Third-Party Materials in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person; or (x) use the trademarks, trade names, service marks, logos, domain names and other distinctive brand features or other Intellectual Property Rights associated with the Service for any purpose without the express written consent of SDI.

 - Changes to Service.
 SDI reserves the right, in its sole discretion, to make any changes to the Service that it deems necessary or useful, including changes to maintain or enhance the Service or to comply with Applicable Laws.
 Notwithstanding the foregoing, except as required to comply with Applicable Laws, SDI will provide at least 90 days’ notice of any deprecation or material reduction of the Service or its features or functionality.
-Subscriber acknowledges and agrees that Subscriber has not relied on any future availability of any service offerings, technology, or enhanced or updated features or functionality.
+Subscriber acknowledges and agrees that Subscriber has not relied on any future availability of any service offerings, technology, or additional, enhanced or updated features or functionality.

 - Third Party Materials.
 Any Third-Party Materials are subject to their own terms and conditions and the applicable flow-through provisions.
 If Subscriber does not agree to abide by the terms and conditions for any such Third-Party Materials, then Subscriber should not install or use such Third-Party Materials.